Interview by Arto Lehtinen and Marko Syrjala

 Yes, yes.
 You know, I don’t know what’s going to go on with that.
 Right now, I don’t know what’s happening.

 Gary Holt on stage with Slayer

 It’s been two years since you released WORLD PAINTED BLOOD.
 Do you have some plans for the next Slayer album?

 Right now, we don’t.
 Right now, what we want to do is fulfill our commitment to our fans.
 Tom, he’s the singer, vocalist and bass player.
 That’s a little more difficult to replace.
 And Tom needed to heal, so we waited for Tom.
 Jeff – of course, Jeff is Jeff and he has his own style.
 We can’t take that away from him.
-But we can get another guitar player to learn the music, like they can get another drummer to learn the parts.
-So, we chose to do it; because we had already cancelled shows before and we don’t want to keep doing that.
+But we can get another guitar player to learn music like they can get another drummer to learn the parts.
+So, we chose to do it; because we had already canceled shows before and we don’t want to keep doing that.
 What is it telling our fans?
 Can they trust us?
 No. So we have to show that, “Hey, you can trust us.
 We’re trying to do our best to make the shows.”

-But do you think that… Okay, this might be a little bit of a nasty question but I’m realistic now.
-Because everyone is getting older and getting more aged.
+But do you think that… Okay, this might be a little bit of a nasty question, but I’m realistic now because everyone is getting older and getting more aged.
 Do you think that getting older brings more problems and it becomes difficult for you, playing and stuff like that?
 Because music is – your style that Slayer does, is really demanding, you know?